berkley4/ungoogled-chromium-debian/.github/README.md

 - Built with upstream google clang/llvm binaries (auto-downloaded during build setup)
 - A bit more robust in general eg rebuilds should be faster and less error prone
 - All patching is handled by debian - ungoogled patches are merged with the debian patches during build setup
-- The Extended Stable branch is built with a chromium git tree (google supplies no release tarballs for this branch)
+- Built with a chromium git tree instead of tarball releases
 - Several fixes and improvements

 - - - -